merlot-education/did-service/README.md

 - Provision of a new did:web and a new key pair that can be used for signing and verification.
   - The service manages the did:web along with a generated certificate containing the public key.
 - Provision of the DID document for a did:web that the service manages.
-  - Currently, the DID document lists one verification method that refers to the generated private key.
+  - Currently, the DID document lists one verification method that refers to the generated private key (as well as optionally a second method for a common public key).
 - Provision of the certificate associated with a did:web that the service manages.

 At the moment, the DID service handles only did:web!